Introduction to Superconductivity

 Tuesday & Thursday, 11:00 am -12:20 pm

-Room: TBA, Tech Institute
+Room: LG72 Tech Institute

 This course is an introduction to the phenomena of superconductivity, superconducting

 materials and their many applications in basic science and technology.

 This is a lecture-based course combined with experimental demonstrations on the basic

 theory and phenomenology of superconductivity and its applications.
 Fundamentals include